 Since ABA therapy takes a few months to start showing proper results, it becomes difficult for parents to continue taking their child to the clinic for sessions.
 With in-home ABA therapy, it becomes convenient for families to integrate therapy in their busy schedules while being able to actively participate and work with therapist.

-Better Concentration

-In clinics, community centers, or schools, there are a lot of distractions that may keep the child from concentrating on the therapy.
-With in-home ABA therapy, the therapist and parents can easily control the factors that can lead to distracting the child, such as toys, lighting, noise, unknown people, and others.

 If you are looking for experienced and reliable autism services to provide in-home ABA therapy to your child with autism, Cornerstones can help you.
 Contact us today to discuss your child needs and evaluate different treatment options.